 - a.
-The Dean of Students Office or designee will assess the seriousness and consider the circumstances of the alleged violation(s) to determine the appropriate level for adjudication of a case, may hear the case, appoint a hearing officer/hearing body if needed, or refer the allegation(s) to another office having jurisdiction over the matter.
-The hearing officer may be an administrator or University Housing and Residence Life professional staff member.
-The University Disciplinary Committee (UDC) may be convened by the Dean of Students to hear nonacademic violations that are serious in nature. - b.
-The Dean of Students/hearing officer will investigate the allegations to make an initial determination as to whether there is sufficient basis to believe that a nonacademic violation of the Student Code of Conduct has occurred.
-The Dean of Students/hearing officer may decide to interview the complainant and/or witnesses or to request additional information from the complainant.
-The process for adjudication of sexual misconduct allegations are detailed separately. - c.
-As a result of the investigation, the Dean of Students/hearing officer will take one of the following actions. - 1.
+The Office of Student Conduct and Community Standards will assess the seriousness and consider the circumstances of the alleged violation(s) to determine the appropriate level for adjudication of a case, may hear the case, appoint a hearing officer/hearing body if needed, or refer the allegation(s) to another office having jurisdiction over the matter.
+The hearing officer may be an administrator or a University Housing and Residence Life professional staff member.
+The University Disciplinary Committee (UDC) may be convened by the Office of Student Conduct and Community Standards to hear nonacademic violations that are serious in nature. - b.
+The Office of Student Conduct and Community Standards /hearing officer will investigate the allegations to make an initial determination as to whether there is sufficient basis to believe that a nonacademic violation of the Student Code of Conduct has occurred.
+The Office of Student Conduct and Community Standards /hearing officer may decide to interview the complainant and/or witnesses or request additional information from the complainant.
+The process for adjudication of sexual harassment and/or sex-based misconduct allegations is detailed separately.

+- c.
+As a result of the investigation, the Office of Student Conduct and Community Standards /hearing officer will take one of the following actions. - 1.
 The allegation may be dismissed as unfounded. - 2.
 The allegation may be dismissed for lack of preponderance of evidence. - 3.
 The allegation may be referred to another office having jurisdiction over the matter (i.e., Compliance Office, Human Resources, Academic Dean, etc.) - 4.
-The student will be notified in writing of the alleged charges and summoned to an informational hearing with the Dean of Students/hearing officer.
-Written notification of the alleged offenses must be at least three business days prior to the hearing and mailed to the student at his/her local address, emailed to official university email address or hand-delivered.
+The student will be notified in writing of the alleged charges and summoned to an informational hearing with the Office of Student Conduct and Community Standards /hearing officer.
+Written notification of the alleged offenses must be at least three business days before the hearing and mailed to the student at his/her local address, emailed to the official university email address, or hand-delivered.

-8.2 Initial Meeting
+11.2 Initial Meeting